 Legislation to Help Avoid Gas Leaks

 The fatal gas explosions in NYC in 2014 and 2015 eventually prompted the local NYC government to introduce safety legislation in the form of several Local Laws that were signed into law in 2016.
-They include:

 Gas piping inspections involve all the exposed gas lines from where the pipeline enters the building to each tenant space and includes building service meters.
 Public spaces in the building, including hallways and corridors, as well as mechanical and boiler rooms must all be included in tests if they contain gas piping or equipment that utilize gas.
 Specifically, the LMP will be looking for any evidence that piping has deteriorated or is suffering from excessive atmospheric corrosion and, of course, identification of any gas leaks.
 LMP’s reports must be submitted to the DOB.